-- The assets and deferred outflows of resources of the City exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year by \$273.1 (net position).
-Of this amount, \$34.0 represents unrestricted net position, which may be used to meet the government's ongoing obligations to citizens and creditors. - The City's total net position increased by \$6.9 during the current fiscal year.
-Net position of our governmental and business-type activities increased by \$6.7 and \$0.2, respectively. - As of the close of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$74.8, an increase of \$6.0 in comparison with the prior year.
-Approximately 32.1% of this balance or, \$24.0 is available for spending at the government's discretion (unassigned fund balance). - At the end of the current fiscal year, fund balance for the General Fund was \$34.7 or 105.5% of the total General Fund expenditures and other financing uses.
-Of this balance, \$10.0 has been committed to the Hurricane/Emergency and Disaster Recovery Operating Reserves, \$0.7 for prepaid assets and \$24.0 million was unassigned and available for new spending. - The City's governmental funds had no deferred outflows of resources and its deferred inflows of resources were \$0.5 for transfer development rights and tax revenues which was a decrease of \$0.2 in comparison to the prior year. - Investment income increased substantially during the year.
-This was due to higher interest rates for all investments.
-As such, the City's average interest earnings return increased to 2.03% in 2019 from 1.85% in 2018.
+- The assets of the City exceeded its liabilities at the close of the most recent fiscal year by \$273.8 (net position).
+Of this amount, \$24.0 represents unrestricted net position, which may be used to meet the government's ongoing obligations to citizens and creditors. - The City's total net position increased by \$0.7 during the current fiscal year.
+Net position of our governmental and business-type activities increased by \$0.1 and \$0.6, respectively. - As of the close of the current fiscal year, the City's governmental funds reported combined ending fund balances of \$70.5, a decrease of \$4.3 in comparison with the prior year.
+Approximately 41.6% of this balance or, \$29.3 is available for spending at the government's discretion (unassigned fund balance). - At the end of the current fiscal year, fund balance for the General Fund was \$40.0 or 120.6% of the total General Fund expenditures and other financing uses.
+Of this balance, \$10.0 has been committed to the Hurricane/Emergency and Disaster Recovery Operating Reserves, \$0.7 for prepaid assets and \$29.3 million was unassigned and available for new spending. - The City's governmental funds had no deferred outflows of resources and its deferred inflows of resources were \$0.5 for transfer development rights and tax revenues which remained the same in comparison to the prior year. - Investment income decreased by \$1.3 during the current fiscal year.
+This was due to falling interest rates for all investments due to the COVID-19 pandemic.
+As such, the City's average interest earnings return decreased to 0.63% in 2020 from 2.03% in 2019.